 ⦁ With CI, developers write modular code that works well with frequent code check-ins.

-⦁ In case of a unittest failure or bug, developer can easily revert back to the bug-free state of the code.
+⦁ In case of a unit test failure or bug, a developer can easily revert back to the bug-free state of the code.

-⦁ There is drastic reduction in chaos on release day with CI practices.
+⦁ There is a drastic reduction in chaos on release day with CI practices.

 ⦁ With CI, we can detect Integration issues much earlier in the process.